shawnconner/MSDS696/README.md

 ## Data Cleansing and Preperation

 Most of the cleansing and preperation was done before running the models in the previous project.
-For the project I wanted to remove individuls that linked to more then X other ids.
+For the project I wanted to remove individuls that linked to more then 10 other ids.
 I picked this number based on a few reasons
  * On average I expected there to be around 8 to 10 indiviudals linked to a together.
 These clusters are well above that number.
  * When I looked at these groups they didn't like the same person.
  * I wanted to be very conserative in my groupings.